When your CLAUDE.md starts to drift

 Day 12: When your CLAUDE.md starts to drift

-A CLAUDE.md file that no longer matches your repo is worse than no CLAUDE.md at all.
-Stale context doesn't just fail to help — it actively misdirects.
+A CLAUDE.md that no longer matches the repo is worse than no CLAUDE.md at all.
+Stale context does not merely fail to help.
+It actively misdirects, and the cost is silent.

 What we tried

-CLAUDE.md files grow.
-A 60-line project contract that was accurate on day one becomes 300 lines of mixed signal by month six — old run commands, removed dependencies, renamed directories, workflows that no longer exist.
+Every CLAUDE.md grows.
+A 60-line project contract that was accurate on day one turns into 300 lines of mixed signal by month six: old run commands, removed dependencies, renamed directories, workflows that no longer exist.
 Claude Code reads all of it every session.
-That means every stale line competes with the accurate ones for attention.
+Every stale line competes with the accurate ones for attention.

 It found eleven issues in a 280-line file.
-We hadn't run a deliberate review in four months.
+Nobody had run a deliberate review in four months.

-• Directory paths for folders that had been reorganized
+- Directory paths for folders that had been reorganised.

-• Workflow descriptions for processes that no longer matched how the team worked
+- Workflow descriptions for processes that no longer matched how the team actually worked.

 We deleted aggressively.
 When in doubt about a line, we removed it.
 You can always add guidance back.
 You cannot un-confuse a session that started with contradictory context.